 - their marriage or civil partnership to an EEA National ended by divorce, annulment or dissolution, AND

-- they were resident in the UK when it ended;
+- at the time they were living in the UK

-(b) They have custody of a child of the EEA national;
+- they have custody of the EEA National’s child,